impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>

-Now that we've finished reading our first BATS test, let's write one of our own.
+Now that we've finished reading our first Bats test, let's write one of our own.

-### Experiment: writing our own BATS test
+### Experiment: writing our own Bats test

 I create a file named `bar.bash`, inside the same `test/` folder as `rbenv.bats`, which defines a shell function named `my_echo`: